mmatacena/plugin_light_cms/README.md

 # plugin_light_cms: Storefront Reference Architecture (SFRA)

-Managing homepage banner hero or slider without writing HTML.
+Managing some contents without writing HTML.

 This is the repository for the plugin_light_cms plugin.
 This plugin enhances the app_storefront_base cartridge by providing the possibility to manage homepage banner hero or slider without writing HTML.